 How To Prevent Ice Dam Damage

 Living in a state like Minnesota ensures that we see our fair share of snow for at least part of the year.
 Whether you are a fan of the winter season or not, snow can really wreak havoc on our homes, specifically our roofs.
 During this time of year, we see a huge uptick in ice dam reports in our area.
 An ice dam is a ridge of ice that forms at the edge of the roof line and prevents melted snow (water) from running off the roof.
 With nowhere to go, that water can back up and get into our walls, ceilings, attic insulation and other areas of your home.
+Check out Southern Premier Roofing, if you want fancy roof.

 Ice dams can be a costly and damaging occurrence, so it is in a homeowner’s best interest to take a few steps to help mitigate the ice build up before it becomes a problem: